 At just over 3,200 members, it may not be the biggest group, but it is an incredibly active one.
 Started by the founder of Finlee and Me and Angela Henderson Consulting, Angela Henderson, it’s a space filled with a lot of support and guidance.
 There’s a theme for every day.
 What really stands out about this group is the genuine input and interaction from the founder.
 Angela shares daily insights into business, lessons and info from big-ticket events she attends.
 She also supports and encourages the members with weekly celebratory callouts.

 Angela said she started the group as a place she could share her knowledge.
 “As a business consultant, I dedicate a lot time to learning.
 People come to me for guidance and support, so it is vital I keep my skills and knowledge up to date.
 It just made sense to extend that to more people,” she said.

 “I attend many events around the world, learning from some of the greats in business.
 I know many businesses starting out do not have the resources to do that, so a Facebook group is a great place to give back.”

-Angela’s group is a great blend of input from members but her personality and genuine love for giving back really stands out.
+Angela’s group stands out for it’s great blend of member input and her genuine love for giving back.
 There is a real sense of sharing with heart from many in this group, not just on the promo day but all days.